tekofx/artganizer/README.md

 A web application to store your art and commissions

-The first idea was to create a program to organize the art I comission because my art folder it's a mess.
+The purpose of this was to create a program to organize the art I comission because my art folder it's a mess.

 It's designed to be selfhosted in a private network since it doesn't have a login.